 This course is designed to provide all parties involved in engineering and construction with a thorough understanding of how to deal with arbitration and mediation.
 Many construction and engineering contracts require arbitration and mediation for handling disputes that inevitably arise.
 Arbitration and mediation are also required by most courts.

 This course will be presented in an informal, interactive style using examples from real life.
-Attendees will learn how mediation and arbitration work, i.e., rules, procedures, etiquette, etc. You will learn how to prepare and present your case, and how to properly document the job.
-Through role-playing in mediation exercises and mock arbitrations based on actual cases, participants will gain practical, hands-on advice and guidance.
+Attendees will learn how mediation and arbitration work, i.e., rules, procedures, etiquette, etc. Through role-playing in mediation exercises and mock arbitrations based on actual cases, participants will gain practical, hands-on advice and guidance.
 This workshop provides valuable, timely, and immediately useful skills for engineers.

-- Understand the arbitration and mediation clause in your contracts
+- Explain the arbitration and mediation clause in your contracts

-- Learn the “nuts and bolts” of how mediation and arbitration work and how they can save you time, money, and aggravation
+- Apply the “nuts and bolts” of how mediation and arbitration work and how they can save you time, money, and aggravation

 - Get practical advice and guidance on how to prepare for and conduct yourself in a mediation or arbitration so you will be successful

-- Gain hands-on experience and skills through participation in mediation exercises and mock arbitrations using real-life cases
+- Gain hands-on experience through participation in mediation exercises and mock arbitrations using real-life cases

 Who Should Attend